Accelerating Reduction and Scan Using Tensor Core Units

 When the segment size is very large a grid-level reduction might be needed.
 A na\"ive grid-level reduction for a list of length $N$ involves two kernel launches.
 The first kernel launch performs a segmented reduction with the output stored in a list of partials.
 A second kernel then reduces the partials into a scalar.
-Although it is simple to implement, it achieves performance that's on par with the fastest algorithm.
+Although this algorithm is na\"ive, its performance is on par with the fastest algorithm.